RobertTarus/Robert-Tarus-Portfolio/README.md

 ## Personal Interests

-When I'm not diving into data, I enjoy contributing to open-source projects, participating in data science hackathons, and staying updated with the latest trends in the tech industry.
+When I'm not diving into data, I enjoy contributing to open-source projects, and staying updated with the latest trends in the tech industry.
 In my free time, I love watching Formula One and Manchester United.